SolarReviews scoring system to rank the best solar panel manufacturers

 Points assigned for: Headquarters or offices in the U.S.; American manufacturing; Attendance at U.S. trade shows and events

-Many consumers place priority on buying local and supporting the local economy.
-As such, we’ve assigned more points to companies that have their global headquarters in the U.S., with lesser points if they only have offices here.
-We also awarded extra points to manufacturers with solar panel production facilities here in the U.S., as well as for recent attendance at major American trade shows and industry events.
+Many consumers prioritize buying locally and supporting the local economy.
+To reflect this, we assigned more points to companies with global headquarters in the U.S., with fewer points if they only have offices here.
+We also awarded extra points to manufacturers with solar panel production facilities here in the U.S. and for recent attendance at major American trade shows and industry events.

-Our logic here is that if a company has spent a lot of money building up its brand equity in the U.S, they are more likely to honor warranties to protect the reputation of their brand.
+Our logic here is that if a company has spent a lot of money building up its brand equity in the U.S, it is more likely to honor warranties to protect the reputation of its brand.

-Highest scores for U.S. investment: Mission Solar, Solaria
+Highest scores for U.S. investment: Mission Solar, Qcells, SunPower (Maxeon), REC Group

-Lowest scores U.S. investment: Phono Solar, Hyundai, Yingli, JA Solar, SunPower Maxeon
+Lowest scores U.S. investment: Phono Solar, Boveit Solar, Yingli

 6. Dealer Network - 10%